zach-oliver/pymadeeasy/README.md

 - [ref](https://github.com/zach-oliver/ref) is my first pass at this project starting with Python 2.x.
 At some point I needed to move on to 3.x so that journey starts now.
 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) is a Python style guide from Google that points to a few common tools as well as formatting standards.
 As I learn more about these, I will strive to adhere to these so others can better understand my code.
 - [Semantic Versioning](https://semver.org/) is a commonly known versioning scheme that I will do my best to adhere to over the course of this project.
+- [Chalice](https://github.com/aws/chalice) is a Python Serverless Microframework using AWS.
+It allows you to create Lambda-based cloud functions and invoke them via API.

 ## Versions
+### 0.0.3.1
+- Added _run__command_ to run a string on the command line in python
+    - Needed to run Chalice

 ### 0.0.3
 - Initial _api_ for easy requesting and handing of responses over HTTP including:
     - _get_api_response_ - make a basic request and return a response